Okan1701/project-d/info.md

 #### MainArea.tsx

 This is the current home page of our website.
 Currently all it does is display the wallet address of the current MetaMask account.
+It will also display some basic info and a interactive image slide
 <br>Nothing else happens here at the moment.

 #### MatchCreateAreaLegacy.tsx